-For Proteq it is also important to minimise the negative impact of our own business operations on the environment.
+For Proteq it is important to minimise the negative impact of our own business operations on the environment.
 Being climate neutral is one of our main objectives.
-The offices of VIVAT, in which Proteq is working, operate on one hundred percent green gas and electricity, as they have been doing for several years.
-In 2019, we achieved a 20.6% drop in net carbon emissions for our own internal organisation to 3,476 tonnes.
+Our offices operate on one hundred percent green gas and electricity, as they have been doing for several years.
+In 2020, we achieved a 45.2% drop in net carbon emissions for our own internal organisation to 1,905 tonnes.
+The main reason for this decline was the restrictions on working at the office and the minimisation of the travel movements caused by the COVID-19 pandemic.